 Where and when are the meetings held?

-For the 2017-2018 season, NSA Ohio is excited to bring you 8 half-day Chapter meetings held at the Quest Conference Center in Columbus, conveniently located off of I-71 at Polaris.
-These meetings will be held on the 2nd SUNDAY of September, October, and November…and the 2nd SATURDAY of January, February, March, April, and May.
+NSA Ohio meetins are held the Quest Conference Center in Columbus, Ohio, conveniently located off of I-71 at Polaris.
+These meetings are held on the 2nd SUNDAY of September, October, and November, and the 2nd SATURDAY of January, February, March, April, and May.
 Occasionally, we will host other events in other parts of the state.
 Some are training events, some are social events and some are membership building events.
 You can be put on our mailing list to be alerted to events in your part of Ohio.